rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

     4. The menus provide navigation to any user with admin privilege:
         * Admin ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/menus.png))

-    5. The menus provide naviabtion to any registered user:
+    5. The menus provide navigation to any registered user:
         * My Account ([sample](https://github.com/rrone/refscheduler/blob/master/screensnaps/menu.myaccount.png))

-3. System Functions
+4. System Functions
     ================
     1. The application will have read connectivity with volunteer registration records and training records to access current Safe Haven, Concussion Training (CDC), Membership Year(MY) data for each official.